xvag/gcp/README.md

-# Iac for GCP with Terraform
+# IaC for GCP with Terraform